"Connecting our present with our past"

 During the holiday season, the president hosts a special dinner for all students.
 It's an evening of Christmas carols and traditional Christmas dinner fare.
 And, to make it an even more special event, faculty and staff come together to serve the dinner to students.

 As part of Orientation, at the beginning of the academic year, on the day the University opens and our new students arrive, BVU celebrates its founding.
 New students process through the Victory Arch for the first time and are welcomed into the community by faculty, staff and upper class students.

 Homecoming at BVU is not just a football game - although the game is an important event.
 Throughout the week, the University prepares for Homecoming with residence hall/suite competitions and nightly events.
-The week culminates with the crowning of the king and queen, the Career Symposium, a carnival on the South Forum lawn and the football game.
+The week culminates with the crowning of the king and queen, a carnival on the South Forum lawn and the football game.